Catholic University Rome Flagship

 The CatholicU Rome Flagship programs offers participants two housing options.
 Students who choose to stay in the campus residence halls have access to laundry, air conditioning, heating, and free wifi.
 Most students will share a bedroom with one or two other classmates, though single room accommodations may be available for an additional fee.
 Pillows, pillow cases, bed sheets, and blankets are provided for every resident, as is a partial meal plan.
 Residence hall staff are available 24/7 - at all times for emergencies and during the day for general assistance.

-A homestay experience is the ideal choice for students wishing to immerse themselves in Italian culture and language.
+Students majoring in Italian or who are pursing an Italian minor may elect to a homestay experience, which is the ideal choice for immersion into Italian culture and language.
 Although some participants avoid this option for fear of feeling "left out" from the rest of the group, students with host families often express a great sense of fulfillment.
 These students enjoy sharing family meals in the evening, seeing local neighborhoods, learning authentic cooking styles, and speaking more Italian.

 Students interested in learning more about homestays and host families can find information here.

 Sophomores, juniors, and seniors in good academic and disciplinary standing may attend this program.
 Students who wish to attend the program during the fall semester of their sophomore year must have a minimum 2.8 GPA at the time of their application.
-Students attending during subsequent terms must have a minimum 2.3 GPA (for Business students) or 2.5 GPA (for all other students).
+Students attending during subsequent terms must have a minimum 2.3 GPA.